semanticlink/howtohypermedia/content/backend/aspnetcore-todo-api/4-constructing-representations.md

 ---
-title: GET api root representation
+title: Constructing Representations
-pageTitle: The simplest representation - the root API
+pageTitle: Construct the simplest representation - the root/home of the API
 description: "Learn the code mechanics of request/response of representation in an MVC framework with the root API representation containing links and a version"
 question: ?
 answers: ["", "", "", ""]